-My partner: But my cousin assured me that he will help me to learn how to play football.
+My partner: But my cousin assured me that he would help me to learn how to play football.

 I: My younger brother has taken to playing chess.

-My partner: But my brother does not support me to play indoor games.
+My partner: But my brother does not support me in playing indoor games.

 I: I have appealed to my Physical Training teacher to allow me a day’s break from the drill session.